Visit the institution website for COVID‑19 updates

-From downsizing internal combustion engines and turbo-charging small engines, to alternative fuels, hybrid vehicles and electric vehicles, our course draws on the University's specialist automotive research activities.
-You’ll learn from academics with expertise in automotive engineering and low-carbon technologies.
-Their industrial collaborations and research activity feed into your teaching and learning experience.
+At Bath, we’ve been researching within the automotive sector for over 40 years.
+From downsizing internal combustion engines and turbo-charging small engines, to alternative fuels, hybrid vehicles, fuel cells and electric vehicles, our course draws on our specialist automotive research activities.